National Schools Championships

 There will be a weapons control check before the competitions with inspection times specified in the final timetable.
-Rusty blades and those without clearly visible FIE stamps will be rejected.
+Rusty blades and those not in good order will be rejected.

 The structure of the national schools tournaments has been modified from time to time to respond to changing demands.
 The archive results published here may reflect these variations.